L-Yake/note-maker/README.md

 <hr>

 ## Purpose
-For automating generation of templated notes, ready-to-write in.
+A **command-line** application for automating generation of templated notes, ready-to-write in.
 A use-case I find myself needing often, especially when I'm having a hard time starting an assignment.
 This abstracts and automate away "setting up" my notes which helps me get to taking notes faster and in a better format.
 <br>

 ### Current personal use-case